Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-To highlight how the competition between ground states is sensitive to the range of truncation, we consider a sequence of models with increasing range $r_c$ (the distance at which the interaction is truncated) i.e., increasing number of non-zero $V_{ij}$ extended Hubbard model terms in Eq.\ref{eq:model_ham}.
-Specifically, we take $V(\vec{r})$ to have the form in Eq. \eqref{eq:coulomb_long_range} for $ r \equiv |\vec{r}| \leq r_c$ and $V(\vec{r}) = 0$ for $ r > r_c$.
-In Fig. \ref{fig:classical}d, we plot, for $d/a=10$, energy difference (per site) of each of the competing states we found in Fig. \ref{fig:classical}b as referenced with triangular energy.
-For NN interactions, indeed, the triangular $\sqrt{3} \times \sqrt{3}$ crystal is the ground state however, truncating to NNN yields the dimer crystal and truncating to higher neighbor interactions generically gives more complex ground states.
-Fig. \ref{fig:classical}e shows the competition between ground states for the (fully) long-range (LR) interaction (i.e., $r_c \to \infty$) as a function of $d/a$.
-When LR interaction is considered, we find that the $\sqrt{3} \times \sqrt{3}$ GWC is always the ground state for any gate distances $d/a \gtrsim 1$.
+To highlight how the competition between ground states is sensitive to the range of truncation, we consider a sequence of models with increasing range $r_c$ (the distance at which the interaction is truncated) i.e., increasing number of non-zero $V_{ij}$ extended Hubbard model terms in Eq.\eqref{eq:model_ham}.
+Specifically, we take $V(\vec{r})$ to have the form in Eq.\eqref{eq:coulomb_long_range} for $ r \equiv |\vec{r}| \leq r_c$ and $V(\vec{r}) = 0$ for $ r > r_c$.
+In Fig. \ref{fig:classical}d, we plot, for $d/a=10$, \addt{the} energy difference (per site) of each of the competing states we found in Fig. \ref{fig:classical}b \addt{with respect to the energy of the triangular crystal}.

+For NN interactions, indeed, the triangular $\sqrt{3} \times \sqrt{3}$ crystal is the ground state, however, truncating to NNN yields the dimer crystal and truncating to higher neighbor interactions generically gives more complex ground states.
+Fig. \ref{fig:classical}e shows the competition between ground states for the LR interaction (i.e., $r_c \to \infty$) as a function of $d/a$.
+When LR interaction is considered, we find that the $\sqrt{3} \times \sqrt{3}$ GWC is always the ground state for any gate distances $d/a \gtrsim 1$. \\